Advertisement - scroll for more content

 Advertisement

-Lauren L. Williams: Hawks' injury report for tomorrow against the Nets Dyson Daniels (left great toe sprain) is questionable.
-Jonathan Kuminga (left knee bone bruise) is questionable.
+Brad Rowland: Hawks injury report for tonight against Sacramento: Dyson Daniels (left great toe sprain) is questionable.
+Jock Landale (right shoulder impingement) is questionable.
+Jonathan Kuminga (left knee injury management) is out.
+Onyeka Okongwu (left index finger sprain) is out.